Setting up an SMTP Relay on Ubuntu

 sudo service postfix restart

-So that now we are done with configuring SMTP relay, now it’s time to put it to test, for this purpose we’ll send a test email using mail command, if you cannot find mail command, you can simply install it by install mailutils with apt command:
+So that now we are done with configuring SMTP relay email server, now it’s time to put it to test, for this purpose we’ll use the mail command to send mail for our test purposes, if you cannot find the mail command, you can simply install mailutils with the by running the following command:

 sudo apt install mailutils